 3. We fuel purpose and curiosity for the subject matter

 When students become curious about a subject, they are more likely to research the material and make new connections.
 Packback sparks curiosity and adds gamification with our Curiosity Score.
 Each post is awarded Curiosity Points based on effort, credibility and presentation.
 Posts with the highest Curiosity Score are shared with the entire class in a weekly Curious Reader Digest.
 Our platform also provides engagement tools such as Sparking, Featuring and Pinning posts.
 These tools are a quick way to highlight great content that will inspire the class.

 In Action: Dr. Kathleen West, a professor at the University of North Carolina Charlotte, struggled to get non-major students excited and engaged in her psychology course.
 She found that students don’t want to engage with class materials unless they can connect the subject to their lives.
 Dr. West starting using Packback in her 300-student course of non-majors and was impressed by the level of engagement and the range of topics her students were discussing.
 She even saw an improvement in the quality of posts and test scores.

 What About Support?

-Every professor that uses Packback is assigned an Experience Manager and Strategy Consultant, who provide guidance and support throughout the term.
-We understand that each class is different, which is why our EMs and SCs develop a plan based on learning objectives and classroom goals.
+Every instructor that uses Packback is assigned an Experience Manager who provides guidance and support throughout the term.
+We understand that each class is different, which is why our EMs develop a plan based on learning objectives and classroom goals.
 We also have a dedicated customer support team available to answer any student questions.

 Want to see a live Packback community and learn how you can increase student engagement and critical thinking in your course?